henkexbg/wordle-solver/README.md

 To build this project simply run: `mvn clean package` in the project directory.
 This command will generate a file called target/wordle-solver-0.0.1-SNAPSHOT.jar.

 This file can then be executed by typing `java -jar wordle-solver-0.0.1-SNAPSHOT.jar`

+# How to Build and Run in Docker
+This project can be packaged and run as a Docker container.

+First build the container by running `docker build -t wordle-solver .`

+Then run the container with `docker run -i wordle-solver`